Cargill: Tax evasion

-In 2011 a case of transfer mispricing came to light in Argentina involving the world's four largest grain traders: ADM, Bunge, Cargill and LDC.
+In 2011 a case of transfer mispricing came to light in Argentina involving the world's four largest grain traders: ADM, Bunge, Cargill, and LDC.
 Argentina's revenue and customs service began an investigation into the four companies when prices for agricultural commodities spiked in 2008 but very little profit for the four companies had been reported to the office.
 As a result of the investigation, it was alleged that the companies had submitted false declarations of sales and routed profits through tax havens or their headquarters.
 In some cases they were said to have used dummy corporations to buy grain and inflated costs in Argentina to reduce the recorded profits there.
-According to Argentina's revenue and customs service, the outstanding taxes amounted to almost USD 1 billion.
+According to Argentina's revenue and customs service, the outstanding taxes amounted to almost US$1 billion.
 The companies involved have denied the allegations.
 As of 2019, the Argentinian tax authorities have not replied to Swiss NGO Public Eye’s request as to the state of the case.

-In its 2018 annual report to the US Securities and Exchange Commission (SEC), Bunge mentioned provisions that suggested the case was still ongoing: "[A]s of December 31, 2018, Bunge’s Argentine subsidiary had received income tax assessments relating to 2006 through 2009 of approximately 1,276 million Argentine pesos (approximately $34 million), plus applicable interest on the outstanding amount of approximately 4,246 million Argentine pesos (approximately $113 million])."
+In its 2018 annual report to the US Securities and Exchange Commission (SEC), Bunge mentioned provisions that suggested the case was still ongoing: "[A]s of December 31, 2018, Bunge's Argentine subsidiary had received income tax assessments relating to 2006 through 2009 of approximately 1,276 million Argentine pesos (approximately $34 million), plus applicable interest on the outstanding amount of approximately 4,246 million Argentine pesos (approximately $113 million])."

+Animal welfare

+In 2015, Cargill announced that it would phase out gestation crates for its sows by 2017, reportedly responding to pressure from clients and consumers.

+In 2022, an inspection into a Dayton turkey factory revealed infractions against the Poultry Products Inspection Act, such as turkeys dying from asphyxiation without being stunned or slaughtered.

+Antibiotic usage

+In 2024, the USDA reported that Cargill was administering human-grade antibiotics to its cattle, despite labelling the beef products as free of antibiotics.
+The Bureau of Investigative Journalism reported that Cargill used antibiotics deemed vital for human health by the World Health Organization.
+This practice leads to human population antibiotic resistance, a source of human suffering prioritized by the UN.
+These antibiotics are restricted by the FDA to require a vet's prescription.
+However, farmers are still responsible for proper administration of the antibiotics.